Research participation: Current opportunities

 Data collection period

-The data collection period is until 25th April 2025.
+The data collection period for this study is until 30 July 2025.

 Disaggregating BAME: The ‘subalternation’ of Black African international students and their experiences at UK universities.
 A comparative study on the experiences of Black African Home domiciled and International students.